Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item Distributed – Getting a globally consistent view of a distributed system is hard.
-As TXs may originate from any node, it is difficult to freeze all TXs precisely at the same time.
+\item Consistency – Must capture the latest states and transactions of all accounts and smart contracts on the source blockchain.
+However, getting a globally consistent view of a distributed system is hard, e.g., it is difficult to freeze all transactions precisely at the same time on a distributed set of nodes.

-\item Finality – A state change may not be confirmed immediately after a TX is included in a block.
+\item Finality – A state change may not be confirmed immediately after a transaction is included in a block.